Saad-Zia/Google-Dorking-for-Penetration-Tester/README.md

    - Google advanced operators help refine searches.
    - They are included as part of a standard Google query.
    - Advanced operators use a syntax such as the following:

+   operator:search_term
+   - There’s no space between the operator, the colon, and the search term